New Zealand is one of the most appealing destinations for Australians to visit.

 Mount Cook was also the place that my family took a helicopter ride up to the snow on top of untouched mountains.
 I’m not usually one to blow so much money on sightseeing activities, but my parents were the ones funding this trip so no complaints!
 I still have the footage that I took on my crappy digital camera back in 2007, and I remember it being one of the first times that I just couldn’t put my camera down because of how amazing the views were.

 The helicopter pilot did a little trick as we flew off the mountain.
 We went right over the top of a glacier and could see the ocean on both sides of New Zealand.
 Truly awesome.

 Can you tell I have an obsession with snow?
 I guess it’s pretty obvious.
-I remember visiting at Cardrona ski resort for the first time as a teen, and being totally amazed that I could do my favourite winter sport at a place that had such incredible mountain views.
+I remember visiting Cardrona, a ski resort near Queenstown, for the first time as a teen.
+I was totally amazed that I could do my favourite winter sport at a place that had such incredible mountain views.
 The outlook over the alps was just totally gorgeous.